mrolle45/scopetools/scopetools/Sample.md

+This mostly[^othertests] describes the module [scopestest.py](scopestest.py).
+This is a standalone module, to be run separately as a script.

+This mostly[^Foo] describes the module [scopestest.py](scopestest.py).
+This is a standalone module, to be run separately as a script. foo [^Foo]

 # Python Name Resolution Rules

 This document specifies the complete set of rules for resolving a name (an identifier) at runtime in a running Python program, and getting, setting, or deleting its current value.